None of these thoughts are original.

 Gender: Institutionally, women are excluded more frequently from positions of power / interpersonally, they’re subject to violence and discrimination from men.

-Racial constructs: African-americans inheriting the trauma/dispossession of generations of slavery and being denied loans, credit, education that equally-poor Europeans got / then there’s the prejudice of whites that’s enabled by fewer social penalties for white-on-black violence.
+Racial constructs: African-americans inheriting the dispossession of slavery and being denied loans, credit, education that poor Europeans could access / then there’s the white racism enabled by fewer penalties for white-on-black violence.

 Back trying to think through the “radical community” framework.
 What does it mean?